 All the names.

 Sophia wiped away hot, bitter tears as she continued to read.
-Sophia had not believed that Miranda had anything in mind other than a tepid peace.
+Sophia had not believed that Mirabelle had anything in mind other than a tepid peace.

 I had mistaken her kindness for weakness, she thought.
 Her gift was implied, not stated.